pauldmccarthy/fslpy/README.rst

     pip install fslpy[extras]

+Dependencies for testing and documentation are listed in the `requirements-dev.txt <requirements-dev.txt>`_ file.

 Documentation
 -------------

 ``fslpy`` is documented using `sphinx <http://http://sphinx-doc.org/>`_.
 You can build the API documentation by running::

+    pip install -r requirements-dev.txt
     python setup.py doc

 The HTML documentation will be generated and saved in the ``doc/html/``